Rebuilding Place in the Urban Space

 As church congregations shrink, the ability to maintain buildings diminishes, especially as buildings age, and that is the case with the Albright Methodist Church on Rittenhouse Street NW in the Manor Park neighborhood (between Takoma and Brightwood).

-Comparable to the letter received by the Curcurus, a resident living across the street from the church complained about their family to maintain the roof, that tarps continued to cover part of the roof for many years, that it is an eyesore etc.
+Comparable to the letter received by the Curcurus, a resident living across the street from the church complained about their failure to maintain the roof, that tarps continued to cover part of the roof for many years, that it is an eyesore etc.

 It's not that the church didn't know about the problem, but they spent many years raising the necessary funds to fix it.